danieljstone/danieljstone.github.io/dc.md

 **Incidence Since May 2021**

-We see here how the reduction in covid fatalities means in more recent months has meant that the number of lives lost to both homicides is comparable.
+We see here how the reduction in covid fatalities in more recent months has meant that the numbers of lives lost to both homicides (180) and covid (209) since May 2021 are comparable.

 {% include /dccharts/postvaxcombinedchart.html %}

 **Incidence Since May 2021, Population Adjusted**

 {% include /dccharts/pv_popadjusted.html %}